Harald-U/knative-handson-workshop/docs/3-DeployKnativeService.md

 ## Sample application

-In this workshop we will use one of the [Hello World](https://knative.dev/docs/serving/samples/hello-world/) code sample from the Knative documentation site.
+In this workshop we will use one of the [Hello World](https://knative.dev/docs/serving/samples/hello-world/) code samples from the Knative documentation site.

 I have taken the liberty to copy the Node.js sample code into this Github repository so that everything is in one place.